jcorbin/pchepa/README.md

 Adjust model tolerance parameters, part metrics, and print slicer settings as needed to get a good fit before printing the full parts.

 Power Module Fit Test
-: makefile creates `dual/test_fit_power_module.stl`
-: a cut-down section of the primary base plate, focusing on just the power module socket, and its fixating channel plug
+- a cut-down section of the primary base plate, focusing on just the power module socket, and its fixating channel plug
+- makefile creates `dual/test_fit_power_module.stl`

 Wall Fit Test
-: makefile creates `dual/test_fit_wall.stl`
-: a cut-down section of the base and cover plates, plus 2 reduced-length mesh wall sections : useful to check plate-filter grip and mesh wall height : may also be used to check power module fit, since it an instance of the power module socket
+- a cut-down section of the base and cover plates, plus 2 reduced-length mesh wall sections
+- useful to check plate-filter grip and mesh wall height
+- may also be used to check power module fit, since it an instance of the power module socket
+- makefile creates `dual/test_fit_wall.stl`

 Cover Hole Test
-: makefile creates `dual/test_fit_cover_hole.stl`
-: a cut-down section of the cover plate with 1 fan mounting hole : primarily useful to verify heatset insert tolerance or direct threading of M3 screws : may also be used to evaluate side handle affordance and filter-top grip
+- a cut-down section of the cover plate with 1 fan mounting hole
+- primarily useful to verify heatset insert tolerance or direct threading of M3 screws
+- may also be used to evaluate side handle affordance and filter-top grip
+- makefile creates `dual/test_fit_cover_hole.stl`

 ## License

-© 2024 by Joshua T Corbin is licensed under [CC BY-SA 4.0][ccbysa4]
+© 2024 by Joshua T Corbin licensed under [CC BY-SA 4.0][ccbysa4]

 [bosl2]: https://github.com/BelfrySCAD/BOSL2
 [exhalaron]: https://www.cleanairkits.com/products/exhalaron